paulffm/Nondestructing-Testing-by-Electromagnetic-Waves-and-Time-Reversal-Techniques/README.md

 Module 4 explores Time Reversal Techniques to restore and focus signals, a fundamental concept in Time-Reversal Acoustics.

 #### Problem Setting
 Consider a magnetic boundary condition at the bottom of the box.
 Keep electric boundary conditions at all other boundaries.
-Model two electrodes at the bottom plan.
+Model two electrodes A and B at the bottom plan.
 Their centre points are 60 mm away from the left and right boundary and exactly in the centre between the front and back plane.
 The electrodes have an extend of 40 mm in the x-direction and 80 mm in the y-direction.
+Explore Time Reversal Techniques to restore and focus signals at electrode A.

 <p align="center">
   <img src="box.png"  alt="1" width = 400px height = 278px >